Davinder Singh (lawyer): Pupillage

 By the end of law school, Singh had decided not to join DBS Bank as in-house counsel.
 He applied to various law firms for pupillage, but received rejections in various forms.
 Some of the reasons given included that he spoke no languages other than English.
 One firm informed him that DBS Bank was one of its clients and the firm did not want to displease them by offering a job to one of their bond-breakers.
 Singh ended up without alternatives, and approached one of his lecturers in banking law with his difficulty.
 This lecturer recommended him to Harry Elias, then a lawyer at Drew & Napier, who offered Singh pupillage at his firm.

 Singh described pupillage as life-changing.
 He entered Drew & Napier in May 1983, one of a number of pupils.
 Through a stroke of administrative luck, he was assigned pupil to Joseph Grimberg, then a well-known advocate in Singapore, whose clients included Singapore's prime minister Lee Kuan Yew.
 Singh described his experience under Grimberg is transformational, filling him with the inspiration he had earlier lacked.
 He decided then that he wanted to be "the next Joe Grimberg".

 Singh learnt through experience.
 Since Grimberg was a senior lawyer, he tended to be assigned complex cases.
 Singh also absorbed Grimberg's intellectual process and work ethic.
 When pupillage was complete, Grimberg retained Singh, making Singh his legal assistant and paying off Singh's bond.
 Singh, in turn, strived to make himself indispensable to Grimberg.
 Singh's early work was on a breadth of commercial disputes, which Grimberg focused on.

+Singh was the defence counsel for former Minister S. Iswaran for his corruption charges, founder of Hin Leong, Lim Oon Kuin for cheating and forgery and Hyflux founder Olivia Lum for violations of Singapore's Securities and Futures Act.
+He also represented Ministers K. Shanmugam and Tan See Leng in their defamation suits against Terry Xu and Bloomberg.

-Significant cases
+Notable cases

 2005 National Kidney Foundation scandal

 In 2005, Singh represented Singapore Press Holdings in a lawsuit brought against them by T. T. Durai, Chief Executive Officer of the National Kidney Foundation (NKF), for defamation in relation to an article written by one of their correspondents.
 Durai dropped the case on the second day of the trial.